 Qing Ming foods and festivities

-In southern China, people opt for eating a delectable dessert called Qing Tuan (青團), a kind of dumpling that’s green and stuffed with sweetened bean paste.
+In southern China, people opt for eating a delectable dessert called qing tuan (青團), a kind of dumpling that’s green and stuffed with sweetened bean paste.
 The slightly sweet skin is chewy and made of a mixture of glutinous rice powder and Chinese mugwort or barley grass then filled with sweet red or black bean paste.
-The grass that gives the Qing Tuan its lovely green color is only edible during the period of the Qing Ming Festival and thus, this dumpling has become associated with the festival.
+The grass that gives the qing tuan its lovely green color is only edible during the period of the Qing Ming Festival and thus, this dumpling has become associated with the festival.

 Spring roll (春卷), or spring pancake, is a seasonal and especially popular food for the southern Chinese to eat during this time.
 Containing carrots, cabbage, dried seaweed, meat, seafood and more, the spring roll wrap is refreshing and reminiscent of spring.
-Whether you dip it in chilli sauce or ketchup, you can’t stop at one roll.
+Whether you dip it in chili sauce or ketchup, you can’t stop at one roll.

 During the festival, some people place willow branches on gates and front doors, believing that this custom can ward off wandering evil spirits during this time.
 This practice is associated with the Buddhist influence where the Goddess of Mercy, Guanyin (觀音菩薩) often holds a vase with water and willow branches which are used to scare away demons.